transfer-agent-protocol/tap-cap-table/README.md

 ## Running Anvil

 This repo is onchain first.
 We use [Anvil](https://book.getfoundry.sh/anvil/) to run the local blockchain and deploy our cap table smart contracts.
-At all times, you should have a local node running alongside Docker and nodemon.
+At all times, you should have Anvil running alongside Docker and nodemon.

 With the cap table instance running in Docker, and nodemon running the server, you can start Anvil.